Amelanchier: Description

 The various species of Amelanchier grow to 0.2–20 m tall; some are small trees, some are multistemmed, clump-forming shrubs, and yet others form extensive low shrubby patches (clones).
 The bark is gray or less often brown, and in tree species smooth or fissuring when older.
 The leaves are deciduous, cauline, alternate, simple, lanceolate to elliptic to orbiculate, 0.5–10 x 0.5–5.5 cm, thin to coriaceous, with surfaces above glabrous or densely tomentose at flowering, and glabrous or more or less hairy beneath at maturity.

 The inflorescences are terminal, with 1–20 flowers, erect or drooping, either in clusters of one to four flowers, or in racemes with 4–20 flowers.
 The flowers have five white (rarely somewhat pink, yellow, or streaked with red), linear to orbiculate petals, 2.6–25 mm long, with the petals in one species (A. nantucketensis) often andropetalous (bearing apical microsporangia adaxially).
-The flowers appear in early spring, "when the shad run" according to North-American tradition (leading to names such as "shadbush").
+The flowers bloom in late spring.
 The fruit is a berrylike pome, red to purple to nearly black at maturity, 5–15 mm in diameter, insipid to delectably sweet, maturing in summer.

-Amelanchier plants are valued horticulturally, and their fruits are important to wildlife.
-Some orchards are cultivated in the Canadian Prairie provinces, which are subjected to severe winter cold of -60 C, indicating the hardiness of the plant having a lifespan up to 50 years.
+Saskatoons can live up to 50 years.